dmarulan/Predicting-Insurance-Claim-Risk/README.md

 - **Features**: Anonymized categorical, binary, and continuous variables.
 - **Size**: 595,212 rows, 57 columns

+## Load the dataset (via Google Colab)

+Due to size constraints, the dataset is not stored in this GitHub repo.
+You can:

+- Manually upload `train.csv` and `test.csv` to your Colab environment, **or**
+- Mount your Google Drive and store files in `/content/drive/MyDrive/...`.

 ## 🔍 Project Steps
 1. **Exploratory Data Analysis (EDA)**
 2. **Data Cleaning & Imputation**